-By Jennifer Hinkel, MSc, Newsletter Editor-in-Chief and Edward Li, PharmD, BCOP, Drugs and Biologics Editor
+By Edward C. Li, PharmD, BCOP, Drugs & Biologics Editor

-For the February survey, 905 respondents participated, with 71% of the respondents identifying themselves as practicing physicians in a cancer specialty.
-An additional 11% were advanced practitioners or nurses in oncology, and 6% were pharmacists specializing in oncology.
-The survey included questions on practice patterns in multiple myeloma and chronic lymphocytic leukemia (CLL).
+For this survey, 405 respondents participated, with 40% of the respondents identifying themselves as practicing physicians in a cancer specialty.
+An additional 24% were advanced practitioners or nurses in oncology, and 6% were pharmacists specializing in oncology.
+The survey included questions on practice patterns for molecular and pharmacogenomics markers.

 In the management of colon cancer, the practice of testing for KRAS mutations also varied.
 For those who treat colon cancer (n = 222), 51% of respondents test for KRAS mutations before any systemic therapy is considered, while 37% test for KRAS mutations when an EGFR inhibitor is being considered.
 A small number of respondents (12%) do not routinely test for KRAS mutations in colon cancer.
 The NCCN Guidelines for Colon Cancer discuss KRAS mutations and how they predict a lack of response to anti-EGFR antibodies.
 The guidelines “strongly recommend genotyping of tumor tissue in all patients with metastatic colorectal cancer at the time of diagnosis of stage IV disease.”